Shreveport: Four injured in officer-involved crash

 SHREVEPORT, La.
-(KTAL/KMSS) – Four people, including a Shreveport police officer, were injured Saturday afternoon collision involving a Shreveport police vehicle Saturday afternoon in the Mooretown Neighborhood.
+(KTAL/KMSS) – Four people, including a Shreveport police officer, were injured Saturday afternoon collision involving a Shreveport police vehicle in the Mooretown neighborhood.

 Around 3:40 p.m.
 Saturday, Shreveport patrol officers were dispatched to an accident involving the SPD Police Unit and a silver Dodge sedan at the intersection of Cleveland and Broadway Avenues.